Ancient87/mythical-mysfits-eks/workshop-1-k8s/README.md

     $ docker push $ECR_LIKE:latest
     ```

-5. Create a new **Manifest** for the like deployment using the image pushed to ECR.
+5. Create a new **Manifest** for the monolith and like deployments and services using the images pushed to ECR.

     The like service code is designed to call an endpoint on the monolith to persist data to DynamoDB.
-It references an environment variable called `MONOLITH_URL` to know where to send fulfillment.
+It makes use of the Kubernetes internal service discovery [DNS for Services and Pods](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/) so no additional environment variables are needed.
+In Kubernetes by default every service (within a namespace) can be resolved under <i>my-svc.my-namespace.svc.cluster-domain.example</i>.
+In our case, the like service will find the monolith under http://mysfits-service-no-like

+    Refer to app/manifests/monolith.lab4.draft.y,l and like.lab4.draft.yaml .
+As per last time fill in the correct references to your images and DynamoDB tables.

+    Once done copy them to remove "draft" and apply them:

+    ```
+    $ cp app/manifests/monolith.lab4.draft.yml app/manifests/monolith.lab4.yml
+    $ cp app/manifests/monolith.lab3.draft.yml app/manifests/monolith.lab3.yml
+    $ kubectl apply -f app/manifests/monolith.lab4.yml $MM
+    $ kubectl apply -f app/manifests/like.lab4.yml $MM
+    ```

+    You can test that your services deployed as expected

+    ```
+    $ kubectl get services $MM
+    $ kubectl get pods $MM
+    ```
+    You should see output as below (original monolith/like service/monolith-no-like)

+    ```
+    NAME                      TYPE       CLUSTER-IP       EXTERNAL-IP   PORT(S)        AGE
+    mysfits-service           NodePort   172.20.38.243    <none>        80:31873/TCP   22h
+    mysfits-service-like      NodePort   172.20.108.252   <none>        80:32579/TCP   13h
+    mysfits-service-no-like   NodePort   172.20.94.232    <none>        80:32055/TCP   17h

+    NAME                                    READY   STATUS    RESTARTS   AGE
+    mysfits-6f65999f64-4j7gk                1/1     Running   0          128m
+    mysfits-6f65999f64-l8jm6                1/1     Running   0          128m
+    mysfits-like-6685c67684-k6qlq           1/1     Running   0          41m
+    mysfits-like-6685c67684-wjfcn           1/1     Running   0          41m
+    mysfitsmonolithnolike-bdb8dcc57-wdrr4   1/1     Running   0          27m
+    mysfitsmonolithnolike-bdb8dcc57-wsg2x   1/1     Running   0          27m

+    ```

-6. Create an Kubernetes service to front the Like Service deployment you just created and associate it with an Ingress Controller.
+6. Now we need to expose these services.
+We will create a Kubernetes Ingress to front the Like Service deployment you just created and associate it with an Ingress.

+    The Ingress will automagically map an Application Load Balancer to your cluster and the Kubernetes service behind it.
+[ALB Ingress Controller on Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/alb-ingress.html)

     <details>
     <summary>INFO: What is an Ingress?</summary>

     Ingress exposes HTTP and HTTPS routes from outside the cluster to services within the cluster.
 Traffic routing is controlled by rules defined on the Ingress resource.

       internet
          |
     [ Ingress ]
     --|-----|--
     [ Services ]